mattbnz/web-matt/content/w/2023-goals.md

 Again breaking down the intent a little bit:

-* lead - having meaningful impact on real problems is a big job.
+* lead - having a meaningful impact on real problems is a big job.
 I won't succeed as a one man band.
 It will require building and growing a larger team.
 * development and operation - development is fun and necessary, but I also wanted to highlight that the ongoing operation and integration of those software systems into the broader social and human systems of our world is an equally important and ongoing need.
 * new opportunities - are important to drive and motivate investment in the adoption of technology.
 Building or operating a system that maintains the status quo is not motivating for me.
 * individuals, businesses and communities - aka everyone!
 But each of these groups (as examples, not specific) will have diverse roles, needs and interactions with the software which must be considered to ensure the system achieves the desired contribution and impact.